software-2021-09-02-15-38-08-utc

 The traditional ways to build routing networks are where the SDN revolution is happening.
 Networks started with tight coupling between data and control planes.
 The control plane was distributed, meaning each node had a control element and performed its control plane activities.
 SDN changed this architecture, centralized the control plane with a controller, and used OpenFlow or another protocol to communicate with the data plane.
 However, all control functions are handled by a central controller, which has many scaling drawbacks.

 Therefore, we seem to be moving to a scalable hybrid control plane architecture.
-The hybrid control plane is a mixture of distributed and centralized.
+The hybrid control plane is a mixture of distributed and centralized controls.
 Centralization offers global visibility, better network operations, and optimizations.
-However, a distributed control remains best for specific use cases, for example, IGP convergence.
+However, distributed control remains best for specific use cases, such as IGP convergence.
 More importantly, a centralized element introduces additional value to the Wide Area Network (WAN) network, such as network traffic engineering (TE) placement optimization, aka Transport SDN.

 For additional pre-information, you may find the following posts helpful: